 When my husband and I travel, we like to bring hard-copy guide books so we have something to reference, especially when staying places without wifi.

 Lonely Planet is one of our favorite guide book companies, so we were both intrigued to find out they had a line of pop-up books for kids.
-Destinations they have include New York, London
+Destinations they have include New York, London, and Paris.

 The nice thing about these pop-up travel books is that they seem pretty durable.
 They are recommended for kids ages 5-8, but I think they are also suitable for younger kids.